When should I arrive and where should I go?

 What about the rest of the day?

 There's a lot to do and you will receive a more complete schedule when you arrive at Acadia.
 Please note that the activities are for all students and we encourage day students to take part in as many events as possible to get the most out of the experience at Acadia.
-Activities vary each day/evening and may include swimming and outdoor sports, a movie night, a variety show, concerts, and a dance.
+Activities vary each day/evening and may include outdoor sports, a movie night, a variety show, concerts, and a dance.
+Unfortunately, Acadia's pool is unavailable due to repairs this summer.

 Will internet access be available?